neelotpalchaulia/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/LAB03-Configure-and-deploy-a-non-relational-data-storage-solution/LabExercise-1.md

     ![image](../media/str10.png)

-7. After completing the deployment, you can see the newly created blob container on the container's section, If its not listed please refresh the page.
+7. After completing the deployment, you can see the newly created blob container on the container's section.
+If its not listed please refresh the page.

     ![image](../media/str11.png)